phiyodr/building-inspection-toolkit/README.md

-**Building Inspection Toolkit** helps you with machine learning projects in the field for damage detection for building structures currenlty with a focus on bridges.
+**Building Inspection Toolkit** helps you with machine learning projects in the field of damage recognition for building structures currenlty with a focus on bridges.

 * [DataHub](#data): It contains currated open-source datasets, with fix train/val/test splits (as this is often missing) and cleaned annotations.
 It is build for [PyTorch](https://pytorch.org/).
 * [Metrics](#metrics): We define useful metrics you can use and report to make comparability easier.